thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 not immediately made active (or “enforced”).
 Enforcement of the updated code can be activated remotely.
 Should problems arise, the code can be deactivated in the same manner, without the need for a network-wide rollback or client update.

+A `spork` message may be sent in response to a `getsporks` message.

 The `spork` message tells the receiving peer the status of the spork defined by the SporkID field.